bcgov/inclusive-names-service/docs/glossary.md

 #### <a id="code_point"> </a> code point

-A code point refers to a single [grapheme](#grapheme) in the [Unicode](#unicode) character set.
-The set of code points provides a level of abstraction between the graphemes and the methods for [encoding](#encoding) them.
-Each code point has a numeric identifier and brief description of the associated grapheme's general appearance.
+A code point refers to a single character in the [Unicode](#unicode) character set.
+The set of code points provides a level of abstraction between the characters and the methods for [encoding](#encoding) them.
+Each code point has a numeric identifier and brief description of the associated character's general appearance.
 For example, Unicode code point for the small letter 'a' has a numeric identifier of '0061' (hexadecimal) and the description 'LATIN SMALL LETTER A'.

 #### <a id="encoding"> </a>encoding